32-Year-Old Center – Colorado Avalanche

 Carl Soderberg Contract Information:

-Soderberg picked up a pair of assists in Wednesday’s win over the Flyers.
+Soderberg scored a pair of goals on the power play in Saturday's win over the Wild.

 To instantly reveal our fantasy analysis of every player – including Carl Soderberg – simply subscribe now.